jarosser06/forge/README.md

 - **Standard workflow**: generate project → open in VS Code → reopen in container → build

 That's it. `./attach_env` to jump into the running container.

+In the dev shell, a `workspace` command is available as an alias to quickly navigate to `/workspace/<project-name>`.